 Being a Block Collider miner or running a Block Collider node is defined as performing the task of continuously observing the states of all connected blockchain networks within the multichain, monitoring for occurrences relevant to the trades and transactions.
 As a result of miners verifying the current state of all child chains, miners also verify and add new cross-chain transactions by processing them locally.

 Miners must expend computational resources to perform this activity, racing to produce cryptographic fingerprints which prove that they have in fact observed the latest blocks issued by connected chains.
 Those who are able to do so successfully earn NRG as a reward for their contributions to the network.

-To read more about how to set up a Block Collider mining node and earn NRG, refer to this document:
+For a full guide on how to set up a Block Collider mining node and earn NRG, you can refer to this guide: Tutorial: Block Collider Miner